Cloudiiink/pyw90/README.md

 --------------------------------
 ```

-You can also add `--separate` argument or use `plot` mode to get the energy range of each band and get the figure output `eigenval_dis(_separate).pdf` at current folder.
+You can also add `--separate` argument or use `plot` mode to get the energy ranges of each band and get the figure output `eigenval_dis(_separate).pdf` at current folder.

 ![](/image/eigenval_dis_cmp.png)